FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

         return;
       }

-      // Since the differen OAuth modes handle the tokens differently, we are going to
+      // Since the different OAuth modes handle the tokens differently, we are going to
       // put a placeholder function here.
 We'll discuss this function in the following
       // sections
       handleTokens(accessToken, idToken, refreshToken);